 Do not travel with any electronic devices that can store music, photos, or files unless necessary.
 This can minimize the loss of your data in the event your device is stolen, infected with malware or spyware, and/or accessed without authorization.
 You can access your Drexel E-mail and OneDrive anywhere by visiting portal.office.com.

 Depending on your destination, taking an encrypted device without proper authorization may violate US export laws and other countries’ import regulations.
 This could result in the confiscation of your electronic devices, fines, and/or other penalties.

 Drexel-owned laptops are encrypted as part of the Drexel Data Security Initiative.
-Drexel IT does not allow encrypted devices to be decrypted for international travel purposes.
-Please check with your local IT Help Desk, as they might have loaner laptops available for international travel use.
+Drexel IT does not allow encrypted devices to be decrypted for international travel purpose.
+Please check with your local IT Helpdesk, as they may have loaner laptops available for international travel use.

-Smart phones and tablets are encrypted for faculty and professional staff who have their Drexel email configured on their devices.
-To disable encryption from iPhones and iPads, simply remove your passcode and Drexel email account from your device.
+Smart phones and tablets are encrypted for faculty and staff who have their Drexel email configured on their devices.
+To disable encryption from iPhone and iPad, simply remove your passcode and Drexel email account from your device.
 To remove encryption on Android devices, you will need to perform a factory reset, which erases everything on the device.

 If you must travel with your device…

 - Inventory the data on your device